Difference Between Loan vs Lease

 - Borrower – the one who takes money

 A borrower is supposed to pay back to the lender the principal amount along with interest over the tenure of the loan based on a loan agreement.
-There are different types of loans, based on the nature of the usage of funds it can be called from personal loans to business loans.
+There are different types of loans, based on the nature of the usage of funds; it can be called from personal loans to business loans.
 Loans can also be categorized based on the collateral pledged by the borrower to the lender; it ranges from unsecured loans to term loans.
 In general, while taking a loan, the borrower has to collateralize some of his assets with the lender.

-In a nutshell, irrespective of the nature or type of loan the borrower has to repay the lender principal along with interest over the term of the loan.
+In a nutshell, irrespective of the nature or type of loan, the borrower has to repay the lender principal along with interest over the term of the loan.

-A lease is an agreement between two parties, where one party (the owner of the asset also called lessor) allows the other party (called lessee) to use his/her assets (assets can be anything ranges from real estate, machinery, equipment’s, etc.) For an agreed period in return of periodic payments.
+A lease is an agreement between two parties, where one party (the owner of the asset, also called lessor) allows the other party (called lessee) to use his/her assets (assets can be anything ranges from real estate, machinery, equipment’s, etc.) For an agreed period in return for periodic payments.
 Generally, these periodic payments are fixed, and the quantum of periodic payment and the duration of the lease would be based on the lease agreement.
 In a lease, the collateral would be the equipment that is leased in most of the case.

 A lease can be broadly categorized into a capital lease and an operating lease.
 In a capital lease, there is a provision to transfer the ownership of the leased asset to the lessee by the lessor at the end of the lease tenure.
-In the case of a capital lease, the lessee has to show the leased asset in the asset side and a loan equivalent to the value of the asset in the liability side of the balance sheet.
+In the case of a capital lease, the lessee has to show the leased asset on the asset side and a loan equivalent to the value of the asset on the liability side of the balance sheet.
 Over the period of the lease, the lessee will depreciate the asset and pay back the loan to a lessor.
 In an operating lease, the ownership of the leased asset will remain with the lessor, and the lessee will return the asset once a contract is over.
 The lessee has to record the fixed payment in the profit& loss statement as a rental expense.

 Head To Head Comparison Between Loan vs Lease (Infographics)